 Don’t forget, your child is bullying because solving problems by talking things out is difficult for him.
 So, he takes the easy way out and uses bullying.
 We all go through the growing pains of learning how to negotiate in social situations—in fact, we may work on this skill our whole lives.
 There should be no exceptions for anyone in your family when it comes to these skills.
 For a child who is using bullying as a shortcut instead of developing these skills, you have to work even harder as a parent to coach them on what to do.

 When Bullies Grow Up

 Make no mistake, if a child bullies, that tendency can stay with them their whole lives.
 Fortunately, some bullies do mature after they leave school.
-You’ll see them get into their early twenties and go their own way; they get married, they go to college, they start a career, and they stop their bullying behavior.
+You’ll see them get into their early twenties and go their own way.
+They get married, they go to college, they start a career, and they stop their bullying behavior.

-Look at it this way: a bully is somebody who is willing to use aggression, verbal abuse, property destruction or even violence to get his way.
+Look at it this way: a bully is somebody who is willing to use aggression, verbal abuse, property destruction, or even violence to get his way.
 An anti-social personality disorder (which is how criminals are classified) refers to somebody who is willing to use aggression and violence to get his way.
 The criminal population is literally full of bullies who, among other things, never learned how to resolve conflicts and behave appropriately in social situations.

 If you think your child is bullying others, it’s very important to start working with him now.
 This behavior is already hurting his life—and will continue to do so if it’s left to fester.
-If you expect your child to “outgrow” bullying once he reaches adulthood, realize that you’re also taking the risk that he may not—and that choice may negatively affect him for the rest of his life.
+If you expect your child to outgrow bullying once he reaches adulthood, realize that you’re also taking the risk that he may not.
+And that choice may negatively affect him for the rest of his life.